bvinson22/Animated-Icons-with-CSS/README.md

-# Animate SVG Icons with CSS
+# Animate SVG Icons with CSS and Javascript

 ## Why?
-* Understand the parts of SVG elements that can be animated
-* CSS Animations are lightweight and easy to implement and improve user experience
-* Learn CSS tranforms, transitions, and keyframes
-* Add existing animation libraries to your project and save time
-* Use SVG icons in your future projects
+I really love playing on a Playstation.
+It has been a part of my life since the Playstation 1 came out.
+When animating the icons I wanted to create a fun animation that really showcased the main 4 icons that are used on a controller.
+It was fun to try out different GSAP methods and to get a better understanding on how everything works together.

 ## How?
 * Use CSS `@keyframes` to define animations